RobertTalbert/calculus/activities/Module9/201-module9-planning.md

 - PA 3.4.1
 	- Calculate girth a few times
-	- Then work the rest of it -- Padlet for answers
+	- Then work the rest of it -- Padlet for answers AND QUESTIONS
 	-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNDI1OTk5Niw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTIzMjIzNDkyNiw3MzA5OTgxMTZdfQ==
 -->